Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Raiders stats and trends

-- Las Vegas has covered the spread on two occasions this season.
+- Las Vegas has two wins against the spread in four games this year.

-- Las Vegas' games this year have hit the over on two of four set point totals (50%).

-- In games that Las Vegas piles up over 350 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Las Vegas totals over 350 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Raiders have three giveaways this season, while the Bears have six takeaways.
+- This year, the Raiders have three turnovers, three fewer than the Bears have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Bears.